-In accordance with the new regulations, which will be effective as of January 1, 2004, the models and methods used to classify our loan portfolio must follow the following guiding principles, which have been established by the Superintendency of Banks:
+In accordance with the new regulations, which will be effective as of January 1, 2004, the models and methods used to classify our loan portfolio must follow the following guiding principles, which have been established by the Superintendency of Banks.

-Models based on the individual analysis of borrowers:
+Models based on the individual analysis of borrowers

-.
-Requires the assignment of a risk category level to each borrower and its respective loans.

-.
-Must consider the following risk factors within the analysis: industry or sector of the borrower, owners or managers of the borrower, their financial situation, their payment capacity and payment behavior.
+- .
+Requires the assignment of a risk category level to each borrower and its respective loans. - .
+Must consider the following risk factors within the analysis: industry or sector of the borrower, owners or managers of the borrower, their financial situation, their payment capacity and payment behavior. - - .
+Classifications A1, A2 and A3, correspond to borrowers with no apparent credit risk. - .
+Classifications B, correspond to borrowers with some credit risk but no apparent deterioration of payment capacity. - .

-.
-One of the following risk categories must be assigned to each loan and borrower upon finishing the analysis:

-.
-Classifications A1, A2 and A3, correspond to borrowers with no apparent credit risk.

-.
-Classifications B, correspond to borrowers with some credit risk but no apparent deterioration of payment capacity.

-.
 Classifications C1, C2, C3, C4, D1 and D2 correspond to borrowers whose loans have deteriorated.